Messengers of comfort and courage: The truth about angels

 That famous text from Julian of Norwich makes for a natural extension of “Do not be afraid!” —the greeting that angels offer when they appear in the New Testament.
 We ourselves live in fearful times, where perceived threats are amplified by a breathless 24-hour news cycle.
 It’s no wonder then, that angels have become a pervasive fixture of our popular culture—a celestial balm for our earthly anxieties—with angel channeling workshops and angel energy healings sidling up surprisingly close to the mainstream.

-The word angel derives from the Greek angelos, which, like its Hebrew equivalent, ma’lakh, means messenger.
+The word angel derives from the Greek angelos, which, like its Hebrew equivalent, mal’akh, means messenger.
 In these days of fretful disquiet—while society seems to change faster than we can adapt to its rearrangements—many are hungry for a message from above, for some clear sign of the meaning of it all.

 Regarding angels, the teaching of the Catholic Church is unequivocal.
 “The existence of the spiritual, non-corporeal beings that Sacred Scripture usually calls ‘angels’ is a truth of faith,” professes the Catechism of the Catholic Church.
 A few lines further on we read, “From its beginning until death, human life is surrounded by their watchful care and intercession.
 Beside each believer stands an angel as protector and shepherd leading him to life.”
 Not only do angels exist, says the church, they dwell among us as constant companions.